prioritizr/wdpar/README.md

 mlt_raw_pa_data <- wdpa_fetch("Malta", wait = TRUE)
 ```

 Next, we will clean the data set.
-See `?wdpa_clean` for a detailed description of the data cleaning process.
+Briefly, the cleaning steps include: excluding protected areas that are not yet implemented, excluding protected areas with limited conservation value, replacing missing data codes (e.g. `"0"`) with missing data values (i.e. `NA`), replacing protected areas represented as points with circular protected areas that correspond to their reported extent, repairing any topological issues with the geometries, and erasing overlapping areas.
+For more information, see `?wdpa_clean`.

 ``` r
 # clean Malta data